This easy crochet stitch goes by several names:

 Also, be aware that you could work a spike stitch into lower rows than that if... you like.
 You could work a stitch into the corresponding stitch two rows down, or even three or four rows down, if you want to.
 The further down the work you make the stitch, the longer your stitch will be.

-My own preference is to keep my spike stitches shorter, because I worry that long spikes could get snagged on things and start looking icky as time passes.
+Our own preference is to keep our spike stitches shorter, because we worry that long spikes could get snagged on things and start looking icky as time passes.
 It's not a bad idea to be cautious about using lots of long spikes on projects that will be subjected to a major abuse.
-I wouldn't use lots of really deep spike stitches on, say, kids' clothes, but they'd be gorgeous on throw pillows for the guest bedroom.
-I do see plenty of interesting crochet patterns around utilizing spike stitches that are three and four rows deep, and many of them are lovely.
+We wouldn't use lots of really deep spike stitches on, say, kids' clothes, but they'd be gorgeous on throw pillows for the guest bedroom.
+We do see plenty of interesting crochet patterns around utilizing spike stitches that are three and four rows deep, and many of them are lovely.

 03 of 12

-Here the upper photo shows me with my crochet hook poised and getting ready to work the next spike stitch.
+Here the upper photo shows us with our crochet hook poised and getting ready to work the next spike stitch.

-In the lower photo, I've inserted my hook into the stitch.
+In the lower photo, We've inserted the hook into the stitch.

 04 of 12